-My work is positioned at the intersections of migration studies and urban studies.
+My work is positioned at the intersection of migration studies and urban studies.
 I am also interested in postcolonial approaches to these fields.

 - My PhD research examined the relationship between British colonial legacies and a culture of migration amongst mobile Malaysians (project blog).
-I have a book (2017) based on this project published by Palgrave Macmillan (under the Migration, Diasporas and Citizenship series).
+My book (2017) based on this project was published by Palgrave Macmillan (under the Migration, Diasporas and Citizenship series).

-- During my postdoc at City University of Hong Kong, I worked on an ESRC/RGC funded project entitled ‘Alpha-territoriality in Hong Kong and London: The socio-economic implications of transnational real estate investment by the super-rich’.
-We have a forthcoming edited book (expected Apr 2017), published by Palgrave Macmillan (under the Contemporary City series).
+- During my postdoc at City University of Hong Kong, I worked on an ESRC-RGC HK funded project entitled ‘Alpha-territoriality in Hong Kong and London: The socio-economic implications of transnational real estate investment by the super-rich’.
+Our edited book (2017) was published by Palgrave Macmillan (under the Contemporary City series).

 - Citizenship: differentiated identity, belonging, rights